-The following guide offers suggestions for finding articles, e-books, and websites for student research.
+The following guides offer suggestions for finding articles, e-books, and websites for student research.

 See the following document for a list of the library's full-text homeland security resources by database.